Seema Malhotra, president

 Kate works alongside Christine Megson to co-ordinate the mentoring programme.
 She was a mentee in the second year of the programme.
 She organised the buddying system, where previous mentees link up with current ones, and recently worked with Birkbeck University to produce an evaluation of the scheme.

+Kate currently works as a Press Officer at City Hall, after spending a year working for the shadow cabinet minister for mental health in Westminster.
 Before that she was a Community Organiser at Movement for Change where she worked with individuals and community groups to develop their skills to build successful grassroots campaigns around issues which matter to them.
 She has worked on a range of issues including women’s safety, housing, payday lending, and low pay, as well as leading on national projects and partnerships.

 Kate has written and delivered training and seminars in a variety of contexts.
 She has written for a range of media, and spoken on panels around issues such as political participation, women’s rights, and access to higher education.

 She is a member of the international Leading Change network, founded by Professor Marshall Ganz, and completed the Leading Change post graduate programme at the John F Kennedy School of politics, Harvard University, in 2013.